apostolikas/UvA-Natural-Language-Processing-1/README.md

 ## Copyright

-This project is distributed under the MIT license and it was developed as part of the course Natural Language Processing 1 at the University of Amsterdam.
+This project was developed as part of the course Natural Language Processing 1 at the University of Amsterdam.
 If you are a student at UvA, please first make sure to consult [this page](https://student.uva.nl/en/topics/plagiarism-and-fraud).